Realm-Bot/docs/Server Dashboard/server-invites.md

 - the Realm appears in their **Minecraft Realms list** in-game
 - they can join the Realm normally through Minecraft

+Server **Account Linking** can also support automatic invitations, but it is a separate Microsoft verification workflow rather than the same public Invite Link acceptance page.

 > **Security Clarification:** Users authenticate through Microsoft’s standard login flow.
 Players should only sign in on pages they trust and should verify the domain before proceeding.

 ---